Siddharthbadal/Databases/StoreDataBase/README.md

 ## Storedb database

-Created a database using MySQL for a small store owner with tables, relationships, diagrams, documentation, users.
+Built and Designed a database using MySQL for a  store owner with multiple tables, relationships, diagrams, documentation, users.
-Most of the process was perfored using MySQL workbench. queries are also included in the files.
+Most of the process was performed using MySQL workbench.

 Tables:
-	customers
-	products
-	employees
-	purchases
+	Customers
+	Products
+	Employees
+	Purchases
+	Address
+	Brands
+	Category
+	Customer_purchases
+	Customer_favourate_products
+	Reviews

+Created relationships between tables, defined primary keys and foregin keys.

-Files include a document with essential information.
+Preapare a document with essential information.
 ER model files, DDL and DML queries.
 This is a on going project where future updtes and changes will be perfored as required.

 Tools: MySQL